 - Trending value strategy (TV or TV2)

 - Large stock index replication strategy (Large SHY)

 - Global versions of some of the strategies

 - If you don’t want to do quant investing yourself – quant investing in a can

-For a comparison of all the various portfolio performance statistics see this post.
+Finally, for a comparison of all the various portfolios and their performance statistics see this post.
 Here is the most recent snapshot.